Skip to Content

 This would generally occur by way of defensive switching or possibly during a small ball sequence that would essentially feature the small forward in the role of an undersized power forward.

-What is the difference between a small forward and a point guard or shooting guard
+General difference between small forward and point guard or shooting guard

 In terms of the difference between a small forward and a point guard or shooting guard, the small forward is usually taller and/or stronger.